mass-project/mass-project.github.io/index.md

 Google Summer of Code
 ---------------------

-University of Bonn and Fraunhofer FKIE are currently applying for the **Google Summer of Code** (GSoC) in order to allow motivated students from other research institutions to get in touch with this exciting project.
+University of Bonn and Fraunhofer FKIE are currently applying for the **Google Summer of Code** (GSoC) in order to allow motivated students to get in touch with this exciting project.
 As we believe that the analysis of malware can be improved by the cooperation between different institutions, development of our tools is focused on improving the free information exchange between research organisations.
-The Google Summer of Code (GSoC) is perfectly in line with our current work as it allows us to bring students in touch with malware research while developing a software platform for collaborative work on malware analysis.
+GSoC is perfectly in line with our current work as it allows us to bring students in touch with malware research while developing a software platform for collaborative work on malware analysis.

 Interested students are advised to [join our mailing list](https://lists.iai.uni-bonn.de/mailman/listinfo.cgi/mass-project) and should not hesitate to ask questions about MASS, potential ideas for the GSoC, etc.!